FabioTaccani/FabioTaccani.github.io/_publications/2026-08-09-string-quantization.md

 collection: publications
 category: in_preparation
 permalink: /publication/positive-bosonic-string
-venue: "Manuscript in preparation"
-citation: 'F. Taccani, "No-Go Results for a Positive Bosonic-String Fock Representation: Lorentz Non-Implementability and Triviality of the Matter Physical Space" (2026), manuscript in preparation.'
 ---

 We investigate a positive-definite Fock representation of the bosonic string obtained by reversing the timelike oscillator polarisation.
 Two obstructions are established: nontrivial Lorentz boosts are not unitarily implementable, and the completed matter physical state space is trivial.